Rights groups report wave of abuses against Tigrayans in Ethiopian region | Law-Order

 "When the people tried to escape... (the Fano) attacked them with machetes and axes," the statement quoted a 34-year-old farmer as saying.
 "We were passing bodies and we were all in shock ...
 After we calmed down, we noticed that there were more bodies there too.
 Everywhere you turned, there would be five, 10 bodies."

-Legesse, the government spokesman, told Reuters any abuses were committed by Tigrayan forces.
-"There is no Amhara security forces in western Tigray that are responsible for the accusations mentioned above," he said.
+Gizachew, the Amhara spokesman, rejected the allegations as false.
+He told Reuters the regional security forces were defending Amhara civilians within their own region who he said had been the victims of atrocities committed by TPLF-aligned forces.
+"It is embarrassing to accuse the Amhara Regional Government security forces while our people are suffering from appalling humanitarian disaster due to the TPLF invasion," he said.

-All sides in the conflict have committed abuses, rights groups say.
+Rights groups say all sides in the conflict have committed abuses.
 Days after war broke out in November 2020, mass killings were reported in western Tigray, including the Mai Kadra massacre https://www.reuters.com/investigates/special-report/ethiopia-conflict-expulsions, when Tigrayans killed hundreds of Amhara civilians and then Tigrayans were killed in retaliation.
 HRW said last week that Tigrayan forces had summarily executed dozens of civilians in two towns they controlled in the Amhara region between Aug.
 31 and Sept.
 9.

 The United Nations Human Rights Council will hold a session on Friday on possible war crimes committed in the conflict.